 State Effective Medical Cannabis Law Low- THC Law With Access CBD Law Without Access Description New York X The Office of Cannabis Management issues ID cards to patients who have any condition deemed clinically appropriate by their health care provider.
 Ten manufacturers - with four locations each - have been approved to dispense medical cannabis.
 Patients may possess a 30-day supply.
 Smoking is not permitted.
 In 2021, the legislature legalized the possession and purchase of cannabis for adults 21 and older.
-Home cultivation of up to six plants (three mature) is now allowed for patients and adults 21+.
-North Carolina X North Carolina authorizes the use of hemp extracts with at least 5% CBD and no more than 0.9% THC for patients with intractable epilepsy.
+Home cultivation of up to six plants (three mature) is now allowed for patients.
+Home cultivation will be allowed by adults by mid-2024.
+North Carolina Х North Carolina authorizes the use of hemp extracts with at least 5% CBD and no more than 0.9% THC for patients with intractable epilepsy.
 In 2016, the state began allowing industrial hemp cultivation, as long as it has no more than 0.3% THC.
 North Dakota X The North Dakota Department of Health issues ID cards to patients with conditions including a terminal illness, cancer, HIV/AIDS, hepatitis C, ALS, PTSD, Alzheimer's, dementia, Crohn's disease, fibromyalgia, spinal stenosis, glaucoma, epilepsy, a medical condition that produces cachexia or wasting, autism, anxiety disorder, intractable nausea, or, in some cases, severe and debilitating pain.
 Patients are allowed to obtain up to a 30-day supply from regulated dispensaries.
 The department licensed eight compassionate care centers and two manufacturers.
 Home cultivation is not allowed.
 The first dispensary opened in March 2019.
+Okla.
+X The Oklahoma Department of Health issues medical cannabis licenses for patients with a doctor's recommendation.
+There is no list of qualifying conditions.
+Medical cannabis dispensaries may sell to patients.
+Patients are limited to possessing three ounces of cannabis (or eight at home), six mature plants, and six seedlings.
+They may possess up to an ounce of concentrates and 72 ounces of edible cannabis products.
+As of July 2023, 2,821 dispensaries and 6,378 growers were licensed in Oklahoma.